 Kellen Christensen, president of the Portland chapter of American Outlaws (AO PDX) directly commented on the controversy surrounding Hinkle stating, “I respect that she has the right to withdraw from the roster.
 That being said, American Outlaws has an ethos of inclusiveness; should her decision to withdraw truly be based upon US Soccer’s celebration of Pride Month, it greatly disappoints me.”

 In general, more fans, athletes and organizations have come to surround and support the idea of acceptance rather than intolerance, and that is an impactful message.
 Reaction to the uniforms included those who had been personally affected by the lack of tolerance towards LGBT athletes in the past.

 One fan posted a picture of the US Men’s team walking out in their uniforms saying, “I hid in the closet all 12 years I played.
 Young athletes all over the USA will see this and know it’s ok to be themselves.
 This matters.”

 Intolerance is still a large part of our everyday existence in the US, yet the tide is changing.
 Twelve years ago rainbows would not be seen on professional team jerseys in support of the LGBT community.

-Twelve years ago, Millie’s story may have never gotten out.
+Twelve years ago, Mili’s story may have never gotten out.
 Twelve years ago athletes could not openly be themselves.
 While not everyone agrees and they are certainly not perfect, US Soccer is taking the steps to be a positive part of that change by trying to put acceptance and tolerance at the forefront of their agenda.

 You can follow Megan on Twitter at @mcmbegs